Let’s have a real discussion about some of the struggles of pastors wives.

 As a result, I release him to do what God has called him to do and I do what God has called me to do.

 It all balances out in our home.
 As long as what my husband is doing doesn’t compromise his physical or mental health, I stand down.
 This means I’m alone often while he serves the congregation.

 The irony is that it doesn’t bother me much at all.
 Actually, it doesn’t bother me at all.

 I have so many interests and such a strong commitment to my teen son, I find myself ok.
 It also helps that I have a support system.
 I have friends who hold me up and women in my church, like my ministers’ wives, Eleanor Lisbon, and others who keep me in good form.

 On the other hand, if I relied on my husband to fulfill me or give me purpose, I would be an utter basket case.

-I’d be jealous of the ministry, sulky, pouty and I would detonate a toxic bomb-type atmosphere in my home.
-The end result would be my husband not wanting to come home, nor stay very long.
+I’d be jealous of the ministry, sulky, pouty, and I would detonate a toxic bomb-type atmosphere in my home.
+The end result would be my husband not wanting to come home, nor staying very long.

 That would be the equivalent of me tearing down my house with my own hands.

 one tears hers down.”
 Proverbs 14:1